TMLBNSF/PriceAlertSystem/README.md

 The project is develop using spring framework, client side validations using angular JS following MVC architecture

+The project Flow starts from Usercontroller.
+Multiple paths can be realised hence forth.

 Files Description
 1. It has 3 bean classes for saving item details, setting up alert details and saving user information.